Being independent at a young age

 I moved home in the March of my first year for summer because my lectures had finished and I saw no point in staying.
 I loved being home and I worried that I might even get a bit too comfortable back in Shropshire.
 The worries soon evaporated when I got a terrible job in a supermarket and realised that if I stayed, that would be my life.

 So keen to get away again, I moved to back to Liverpool in August 2013 and brought Tyrone with me.
 We found our little flat and settled quite quickly.
 I was happier because I was living in a much better environment and because I had a piece of home with me; my boyfriend.

 Even after moving in with Tyrone I still considered myself to be very independent.
 I turned 21 at the beginning of this month, but even before the age of 20 I had managed to rent a flat, sort out electricity and water bills, and deal with the council (and their uselessness) on several occasions.
 When I look at that I realise that not many 19 year olds I know have had to do those things, and to me that is a huge mark of independence.

 I like being independent and I like being independent at such a young age, even though it isn’t always easy.
-Sometimes I want to throw it all in and move back home to the safe and worry free times, but that’s just boring.
+Sometimes I want to throw it all in and move back home to feel safe and to be free from worries, but that’s just boring.

-If you were to ask me what I thought my greatest achievement has been in my university life I would probably push aside the 1st in year one and two, and the highest score in the class on a phase test.
+If you were to ask me what I thought my greatest achievement has been in my university life I would probably push aside the 1st class grades in my first and second years, and the highest score in the class on a phase test.
 I would say my greatest achievement has been moving out and staying out.

 If you are at that point in life where you are wondering if you should become a little more independent then do it!
 Take that leap, no matter how scared you feel.
 The sooner you do it the easier it will be.
 The more time you spend considering it, the more you will talk yourself out of it.